panManfredini/IOTpy/README.md

 four methods:
 - `init` where you initialize your device (for example open a serial connection) and define the variables,
 - `loop` is a function that is automatically called every `n` seconds (where `n` is configurable, default is 2) where you can poll your device and update the variables value.
-- In the `write` method you execute an HTTP write request (somebody, trough the API has asked to write a value to the device), the method is called only if the device has defined that variable (so no need to double check), here you ask your device to set that variable then return `True` if success and `False` otherwise, if you cant write on the device just return always `False`.
+- In the `write` method you execute an HTTP write request (somebody, trough the API has asked to write a value to the device), the method is called only if the device has defined that variable (so no need to double check), here you ask your device to set that variable then return `True` if success and `False` otherwise, if your device is read-only the just return always `False`.
 - Finally the `cleanup` method is used to gracefully shutdown the system, here for example, you close the serial connection with your device.

 **How does the IOTpy know about variables and when they change?**  The `device` class has methods implemented to interact with IOTpy server's variables, these are `addVariable`, `setVariableValue` and `readVariableValue`.